cindyward1/survey_AR/README.md

  * (test configuration only) [rspec](https://rubygems.org/gems/rspec) is a testing tool for the Ruby language.
  * (test configuration only) [shoulda-matchers](http://robots.thoughtbot.com/shoulda-matchers-2-6-0) "makes tests easy on the fingers and eyes" by simplifying the expression of rspec test conditions to be met.

-* To create the database, cd to (clone location)/survey\_AR and enter enter the following at a terminal application prompt **$: rake db:schema:load**
+* To create the database, cd to (clone location)/survey\_AR and enter enter the following at a terminal application prompt **$: rake db:create** followed by **$: rake db:schema:load**

 * To run the application, cd to (clone location)/survey\_AR and enter the following at a terminal application prompt **$: ruby survey.rb**
-* You can also test a non-interactive version of the methods against their test cases found in (clone location)/survey\_AR/spec/*.rb using rspec (see gem reference above).
+* You can also test a non-interactive version of the methods against their test cases found in (clone location)/survey\_AR/spec/\*.rb using rspec (see gem reference above).
 Please use version 3.1.1.
 If you wish to do this, you must first cd to (clone location)/survey\_AR and enter the following at a terminal application **$: rake db:test:prepare** .
 This will prepare the test version of the database for use.
 Then to run rspec, cd to (clone location)/survey\_AR and enter the following string at a terminal application **$: "rspec"** (This command will automatically execute any .rb file it finds in ./spec/.)

 * Please note that this repository has only been tested with [Google Chrome browser](http://www.google.com/intl/en/chrome/browser) version 36.0.1985.125 on an iMac running [Apple](http://www.apple.com) OS X version 10.9.4 (Mavericks).
 Execution on any other computing platform, browser or operating system is at the user's risk.

 ## Description:
 This Ruby application implements a character user interface to a survey application.
-The user interface is divided into two parts: the actions a survey designer performs to create surveys, and the actions a survey taker performs to "take" the survey by recording responses to the survey questions.
+The user interface is divided into two parts: the actions a survey designer performs to create surveys and see statistics about the surveys taken, and the actions a survey taker performs to take the survey by recording responses to the survey questions.
 ### The survey designer is able to:
 * Create a new survey to get people's opinion on important matters.
 * Add questions to the survey to find out what people think about them.
 * Add possible responses to each question to structure people's opinions into discrete choices that they must choose among.
-At this point, all questions are multiple-choice with only 1 choice to be selected
+All questions are multiple-choice with only 1 choice to be selected
 * View the number and percentage of respondents who picked each possible response to each question to see the results of the survey.
-* Provide the option to let respondents choose multiple answers for each question to allow questions like "Choose all of the programming languages you know."
-* Allow open-ended questions like, "Please explain why you chose to become a programmer."
-* Let respondents choose "Other" for some questions, so that they can input their own choice if the provided choices aren't sufficient.
 ### The survey taker is able to:
 * Choose what survey to take to give the surveyor their opinion.
 * View one question at a time to keep from getting distracted by other questions.
 * Choose among the possible responses for each question to actually input their opinion.
+* Take a given survey only once and be informed of the date it was previously taken.

 ##Thanks:
+* To my wonderful husband Steve Ward for his support, his incredible patience, and for repeatedly testing this program for me.
+* To Dustin Brown for his encouragement.